 ut all of their records.
 This example is using A Minor Pentatonic.

-If you’re looking for the textbook example of how to utilize the Minor Pentatonic Scale, this is a solo you should have under your belt.
+If you’re looking for the textbook pentatonic scale example, this is a solo you should have under your belt.
 At some point, you’ll probably notice how other famous guitarists have been influenced by this solo if you keep your eyes peeled.

 3. “Bombtrack” – Rage Against the Machine